apache/druid/docs/design/historical.md

 For Apache Druid Historical Process Configuration, see [Historical Configuration](../configuration/index.md#historical).

+For basic tuning guidance for the Historical process, see [Basic Cluster Tuning](../operations/basic-cluster-tuning.html#historical).

 ### HTTP endpoints

 For a list of API endpoints supported by the Historical, please see the [API reference](../operations/api-reference.md#historical).